Sattar Hamedani

-Sattar Hamedani (ستار همدانی) born 7 June 1974 in Tabriz) is a retired Iranian football player.
-He usually played in the midfielder position.
+Sattar Hamedani (ستار همدانی) born 7 June 1974 in Tabriz) is an Iranian former footballer, who played as a midfielder for various clubs and the Iran national team.

 Club career

 He played for a few clubs, including Tractor S.C., Keshavarz F.C., Payam Khorasan, Bahman F.C., Esteghlal F.C., Al Nasr, Pas F.C. and Shirin Faraz Kermanshah F.C.
 He served his golden days in Esteghlal.

 International career

 Hamedani made 41 appearances for the Iran national football team and was a participant at the 1998 FIFA World Cup.